 To find out if there is a correlation between GDP of a country and its life expectancy.

 To test the hypothesis that the average life expectancy in 2015 is 60.
+(You need to justify why this gold standard value is assumed?)

 To find out if there is relation between Reported cases of measles per 1000 population and thinness % of population (10-19 years) in Asian countries in 2015.